gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-correct-texturemapping.md

   // Turn on the attribute
   gl.enableVertexAttribArray(brightnessAttributeLocation);

-  // Bind the position buffer.
+  // Bind the brightness buffer. gl.bindBuffer(gl.ARRAY_BUFFER, brightnessBuffer);
-  gl.bindBuffer(gl.ARRAY_BUFFER, brightnessBuffer);

   // Tell the attribute how to get data out of brightnessBuffer (ARRAY_BUFFER)